camila314/CacaoSDK/README.md

 If there's a function, class, or member you want to be added to the Cacao catalog consider creating a pull request on [CacaoData](https://github.com/altalk23/CacaoData/).

-### Cacao

 For Cacao, (almost) all class variables are accessed via functions and prefixed with an underscore, e.g `GameManager::sharedState()->_playLayer()`.
-You can find a full list of these inside the cc_defs.hpp header file
+You can find a full list of these inside the Header.hpp header file.

-For a full list of helper functions, look at the Cacao.hpp header file.
+For a full list of helper functions, look at the api/Cacao.hpp header file.